Light-harvesting enhanced by quantum ratchet states: Discussion

 \section{Discussion}

 Optical ratcheting is a multi-excitation effect which relies on storing a single excitation in a state from which optical emission is unlikely, but further optical excitations are still possible.
 The ratcheting process is beneficial when extraction from the ring to the trap is not too rapid, specifically when the energy conversion timescale is longer than an excitation would typically be expected to be held by a single dipole before re-emission.
+Importantly, we focus on the achievable power \textit{per absorbing dipole}.
+This means that any reported advantage indicates a situation where `the whole is greater than the sum of its parts', rather than just representing a trivial advantage of moving to a larger antenna system.

-Through the incoherent trap model we demonstrated that the dimer system, which has no ratcheting effect and is only influenced by dark state protection, is out-performed by trimer and quadmer systems which are able to take advantage of both effects when the extraction rate is less than both the trap decay rate and rate of spontaneous emission; $\Gamma^{\downarrow}_{t} \gtrsim \Gamma_X$ and $\Gamma_X \lesssim \kappa_{opt}$.
+Through the incoherent trap model we demonstrated that the dimer system, which can only ratchet once to achieve dark state protection, is out-performed by trimer and quadmer systems, which are able to take advantage of two tiers of ratcheting when the extraction rate is less than both the trap decay rate and the rate of spontaneous emission, i.e.~ $\Gamma^{\downarrow}_{t} \gtrsim \Gamma_X$ and $\Gamma_X \lesssim \kappa_{opt}$.
 The trimer ring emerges as the simplest and most robust antenna system, consistently extracting a near-optimal yield in the incoherent trap model.
 We see this robustness in Appendix~\ref{app:toptimal}, where the ring radius is changed whilst the nearest-neighbour separation between dipoles changes, here the trimer outperforms all other ring arrangements.

 The gains seen in the incoherent model are repeated in a more nuanced manner with the introduction of a coherent trap.
 Here, we considered the optimal extraction regime in two different coherent trap orientations in relation to the plane of the ring; perpendicular and parallel, as described by Fig.~\ref{fig:Alignment}.
 Varying the trap energy and distance relative to the ring we find that for both the parallel and perpendicular orientations, the trap must be tuned with respect to trap energy if the trimer ratcheting advantage is to be observed.
 Furthermore, the parallel trap demonstrates a broad trimer advantage for nearly all trap splittings and all trap distances below $4$~nm, however this is not the bottlenecked regime in which we expect to observe an improvement from ratcheting.
 For both trap alignments ratcheting increasingly requires fine-tuning as the trap distance increases.
 We see a reduced trimer advantage in the output generated by both the incoherently and coherently coupled traps following our shift to the polaron frame.